-Advanced beginners can start using advice in the correct context, based on Advanced beginners similar situations they've experienced in the recent past but just barely.
-And although they can start formulating some don't want the big picture.

-overall principles, there is no "big picture."
+Advanced beginners can start using advice in the correct context, based on similar situations they've experienced in the recent past but just barely.
+And although they can start formulating some overall principles, there is no "big picture."
 They have no holistic understanding and really don't want it yet.
 If you tried to force the larger context on an advanced beginner, they would probably dismiss it as irrelevant.